Becoming a bank

 The goal was to create a future-proof Information Architecture that’s purely hierarchical and object-oriented, not influenced by current screens or wireframes.

-The fundamental pillars of the bank were also to be implemented throughout the app:
+We also implemented the fundamental pillars of the bank throughout the app:

 􂔁